phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is the LICENSE file correct?
 (Generally GPL v3 for sims, MIT for common code, but there are exceptions to this.)
 - [ ] Does .gitignore match other repositories?
 - [ ] Does *-main.js follow PhET conventions?
 Does it contain correct credits (options.credits passed to Sim constructor)?
-- [ ] Is the format of assets/*-screenshot.png correct?
-(2048x1344, PNG, 32-bit color) Has the browser chrome been stripped off of the screenshot?
 - [ ] Are there git repository branches that are no longer used and should be pruned?

 **Coding conventions**